hellums/python-flask/README.md

 Perform same steps as above, except replace the "source env/bin/activate" command in step 4 with
   - >env\Scripts\activate (or activate.bat)

+## To build a local Docker container:
+- > docker build -t python-flask .

 ## Clean Up
 - To get everything back to normal and remove files, type deactivate, then remove the lacey-bacon directory.
 Your system will be back to normal, as before the test.